Skip to main content

 Health Benefits of Surya Namaskar

-* Improves Digestion: Forward and backwards bends help stimulate digestive organs.
+Improves Digestion: Forward and backwards bends help stimulate the digestive organs.

-* Hormonal Balance: Stimulates endocrine glands (such as the thyroid and pituitary) to balance hormones.
+Hormonal Balance: Stimulates the endocrine glands (such as the thyroid and pituitary) to regulate hormone levels.

 In addition to its physical health benefits, Surya Namaskar also possesses meditative qualities.
 When done with awareness and proper breathing, it becomes a moving meditation.